 Joint Institute for Marine and Atmospheric Research

 Image of a fish swimming above a mostly smooth rocky seafloor.
-Image courtesy of Operation Laser Line 2006.

-Apparently the sled struck the ledge on one corner and tumbled, which precluded a weak link in the cable from releasing as designed in just this sort of situation.
+Apparently, the sled struck the ledge on one corner and tumbled, which precluded a weak link in the cable from releasing as it is designed to do in just this sort of situation.
 As a result, the electronics bottle the cable fed into was pulled out of the sled.
 The combination of striking the ledge and having the electronics bottle pulled out made it possible for some of the foam blocks on the sled to work loose from the vehicle, causing it to sink to the bottom in 570 ft of water.
 We conducted a detailed survey of the area in the hopes that a recovery operation might be possible.
-Dr. Chris Kelley of the Hawaii Undersea Research Laboratory (HURL) made a phone call and learned that by happy coincidence, HURL had submersible dives scheduled for the area the following week and would be able to spend a day looking for the FOCUS vehicle and the instruments on it.
+Dr. Chris Kelley of the Hawaii Undersea Research Laboratory (HURL) made a phone call and learned that by happy coincidence, HURL had submersible dives scheduled for the area the following week and would be able to spend a day looking for the Focus vehicle and the instruments on it.

-After dropping some of the scientists off at a nearby harbor to fly home, the rest of us headed towards the island of Hawaii to take advantage of the remaining ship time to complete some multibeam surveying there.
+After dropping off some of the scientists at a nearby harbor to fly home, the rest of us headed towards the island of Hawaii to take advantage of the remaining ship time to complete some multibeam surveying.
 We spent almost two full days there and managed to survey over two of the epicenters of an earthquake that struck the islands on October 15 of this year, knocking out electrical power for most of the state.
-We also surveyed essential fish habitat and nearshore areas along 35 miles of shoreline and filled other gaps in the existing multibeam coverage for the island.Early in the morning of 11/13 we headed back to Oahu and tied up in Honolulu Harbor at 1900.
+We also surveyed essential fish habitat and nearshore areas along 35 mi of shoreline and filled other gaps in the existing multibeam coverage for the island.
+Early in the morning of November 13, we headed back to Oahu and tied up in Honolulu Harbor at 7 pm.

-Although the cruise certainly did not go as planned, we were able to come home with enough laser data to be able to provide at least a limited evaluation of its effectiveness in coral reef ecosystems.
-We also were able to make a valuable contribution to efforts to map all the nearshore waters of the Main Hawaiian Islands.
-Although a more definitive answer will have to wait until the post-processing is completed, it does appear that laser systems are potentially useful tools for providing optical validation of acoustically-derived seafloor maps.
-After the crash I asked the head of the survey team that owns and operates the LLS system if he could think of any lessons to be learned from this experience.
-He shrugged and said, “Don’t tow expensive equipment near the seafloor and expect to get it back.”
-This is a lesson that has proven true time and time again, but instruments providing optical data about the seafloor must be operated close to it.
-The take-home lesson here may be that laser line scan instruments can be very useful, but should be developed to be able to operate independently and be small enough to be mounted on autonomous underwater vehicles (AUVs) or small submersible.
+After the crash, I asked the head of the survey team that owns and operates the LLS system if he could think of any lessons to be learned from this experience.
+He shrugged and said, “Don’t tow expensive equipment near the sea floor and expect to get it back.”
+This is a lesson that has proven true time and time again, but instruments providing optical data about the sea floor must be operated close to the bottom.
+The take-home lesson here may be that LLS instruments can be very useful, but should be developed to be able to operate independently and be small enough to be mounted on autonomous underwater vehicles (AUVs) or small submersible.

 Sign up for the Ocean Explorer E-mail Update List.